Group leader, DR1, CNRS

 Allison Bardin’s team studies regulatory mechanisms controlling adult stem cells.
 Using genetic and genomic approaches, they aim to:

-(1) identify mechanisms regulating stem cell self-renewal, and
+(1) identify mechanisms regulating stem cell lineage specification,

 (2) determine how aging and environmental insults impact this process through alteration of the stem cell genome.